Rebecca Horn: Body sculpture

 Pencil Mask is another body extension piece, made up of six straps running horizontally and three straps running vertically.
 Where the straps intersect a pencil has been attached.
 When moving her face back and forth on a near a wall the pencil marks that are made correspond directly with her movements.

-Finger Gloves is a performance piece and the main prop of that performance piece and was done in 1972.
+In 1972 she created Finger Gloves, a performance piece and the main prop of that performance piece.
 They are worn like gloves, but the finger form extends with balsa wood and cloth.
 By being able to see what she was touching and the way in which she was touching it, it felt as if her fingers were extended and in her mind the illusion was created that she was actually touching what the extensions were touching.
-There is another piece that she did that is very similar to this one.
-It is part of her Berlin Exercises series done in 1974 called "Scratching Both Walls at Once".
-In this piece she made more finger extension gloves, but this time measured it so that they specifically fit the selected space.
+A similar work called "Scratching Both Walls at Once" was part of her 1974 Berlin Exercises series.
+In this piece, the finger extension gloves she created were longer, measured to specifically fit the performance space.
 If the chosen participant stood in the middle of the room, they could exactly touch opposing walls simultaneously.

-Another piece that involves the illusion of feeling and one's hand is Feather Fingers.
+Another piece that involves the illusion of feeling with one's hand is Feather Fingers.
 (1972).
 A feather is attached to each finger with a metal ring.
 The hand becomes "as symmetrical (and as sensitive) as a bird's wing".
-When touching the opposite arm with these feather fingers one can feel the touch on the left arm and of the fingers on the right hand moving as if to touch the left arm but it is instead the feathers which make contact.
-Rebecca Horn describes the effect: "it is as if one hand had suddenly become disconnected from the other like two utterly unrelated beings.
+When touching the opposite arm with these feather fingers one can feel the touch on the left arm and of the fingers on the right hand moving as if to touch the left arm, but it is instead the feathers which make contact.
+Horn described the effect: "It is as if one hand had suddenly become disconnected from the other like two utterly unrelated beings.
 My sense of touch becomes so disrupted that the different behavior of each hand triggers contradictory sensations."
 This piece focuses greatly on sensitivity.